akonakanchi/javaBootCamp/javaBasics/reedme.md

 ### Encapsulation

 ### Polymorphism
-- Ability to take different forms of an object is caled polymorphism.
+- Ability to take different forms of an object is called polymorphism.

 ___________________________________________________________________